ashesh-0/Disentangle/README.md

 inputs.

 ruth /home/ubuntu/ashesh/training/disentangle/2206/D3-M3-S0-L0/8: vamprior disabled. (image_size:64)
+tur /home/ubuntu/ashesh/training/disentangle/2206/D3-M3-S0-L0/17: vamprior enabled. (image_size:64)
 Another thing to look is that how is the KL divergence loss behaves on the validation set.

 ## Another idea is that make it a proper VAE.
 Just keep the penultimate layer having channels 2 and enforce a loss on one of them and the loss on the final output.

 It will be a VAE with one additional constraint on the penultimate layer.
+Since I know that the batch normalization is probably the reason why training performance becomes so very different in notebook depending upon whether I do model.eval() or not, it might make sense to train a model without batch normalization.